 In this tutorial, you will learn how to customize your display cards, forms, and collections in xDM to enhance the user experience of your employee application.

-Customizing display cards
+Customizing display cards.

-Building forms for browsing and authoring data with different layouts
+Building forms for browsing and authoring data with different layouts.

 Display cards define the visual representation of a record in a nicely formatted way.
-They appear in collections displayed as lists, tables or grids.
+They appear in collections displayed as lists, tables, or grids.
 They also appear in form headers or as chips to display a reference to a record.

-Enhancing the employee display card by adding pictures
+Enhancing the employee display card by adding pictures.

-Enhancing the department display card by adding an icon
+Enhancing the department display card by adding an icon.

-Deploying and seeing your changes
+Deploying and observing your changes.

 Customize the Employee card